merliseclyde/BAS/cran-comments.md

-#  BAS 1.5.3 Comments to CRAN
+#  BAS 1.5.4 Comments to CRAN

-I was requested to fix errors ASAP identified on cran checks   https://cran.r-project.org/web/checks/check_results_BAS.html with the submission 4 days ago.
-Version 1.5.2 included an extensive suite of unit tests.
-While extensive testing on several platforms prior to submission to CRAN suggested that the package passed CRAN checks,  the unit-tests did catch additional errors on debian/fedora using clang post-submission.
-Subsequent testing on fedora with clang (locally) and debian/gcc/valgrind via rhub indicate that the package passes checks (as well as on the previous platforms tested).
-Remaining results from valgrind are not linked to lines in the package C code, so I have been unable to track those (similar messages appear on startup with R), so believe that they are false positives.
+Fixed remaining errors ASAP identified on cran checks   https://cran.r-project.org/web/checks/check_results_BAS.html caught by unit tests on Solaris.
+Error in test suite on solaris and fedora/clang depended on state of the random seed and was not immediatly reporducible across platforms, but once identified I was able to identify the issue within the C code and fix.

 ## Test environments

-* local OS X install, R 3.5.0 R 3.5.1  (clang / gfortran 6.1)
+* local OS X install, R 3.5.1  (clang / gfortran 6.1)
-* local fedora R 3.5.1 (clang + valgrind)
+* local fedora 25  R 3.5.1 (clang)
 * ubuntu 14.04.5 (on travis-ci), R 3.5.1 and R-devel  (gcc)
 * win-builder (devel and release)
 * rhub:  check_with_valgrind (debian+gcc),
-         check_for_cran(platforms = "fedora-clang-devel")
+         check_for_cran(platforms = "fedora-clang-devel", "solaris-x86-patched")

 ## R CMD check results
 There were no ERRORs or WARNINGS.